miztiik/AWS-Demos/How-To/setup-ipsec-rhel/README.md

 ```sh
 ipsec addconn --checkconfig
 ```
-The return code for that should be 0, otherwise the scripts might refuse to (re)start ipsec.
+The return code for that should be `0`, otherwise the scripts might refuse to (re)start ipsec.

-### Verifying the configurations
+### Verify the configurations
 ```sh
 ~]# ipsec verify
 Verifying installed system and configuration files